 Dormer attic conversions are cheaper than mansard or hip-to-gable conversions, but will still include a good deal of additional headroom and floor area.

-Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roof at the side of your house outwards to produce a vertical ‘gable’ wall, producing more internal loft area.
+Hip-to-gable attic conversions work by expanding the sloping ‘hip’ roof at the side of your property outwards to produce a vertical ‘gable’ wall, producing more internal loft area.
 This kind of conversion will only deal with detached or semi-detached homes, as it requires a totally free sloping side roof.

 If you have a detached home with sloping roofing systems on either side, you can build on both of these to produce an even more large double hip-to-gable extension.